-I moderate comments lightly.
-This is a conscious choice I’ve made, for reasons I’ve explained here.
-However, I do have a few simple rules I ask commenters to follow, and I will not hesitate to disemvowel comments that violate them and ban commenters who violate them repeatedly.
+In the past, I’ve tended to moderate comments fairly lightly, for reasons I’ve explained here.
+However, recently I’ve decided to get stricter.
+I will not hesitate to delete or disemvowel comments that violate them and ban commenters who violate them repeatedly.

 Disqus accounts and guest comments: It should go without saying that sockpuppetry and impersonating other commenters is unacceptable.
 In fact, generally speaking I prefer that people use a single account to comment here, even if you have multiple accounts (and even though I recognize there are innocent reasons for sometimes innocent reasons for sometimes using one account, sometimes using another, including just forgetting which one you were logged in on).